Archive for April, 2009

 Vespatour 2006 part 19: San Giovanni Rotondo and Vieste

-San Giovanni RotondoMy relatives from Bisceglie are deeply devoted to Padre Pio and they aften told me about San Giovanni Rotondo.
+San Giovanni RotondoMy relatives in Bisceglie are devoted to Padre Pio and they often talked about San Giovanni Rotondo.

-So, on august 28, 2006, I went there with my Vespa to visit a holy place so important for all the devoted to the brother from Pietrelcina.
+On august 28, 2006, I went there with my Vespa to visit a holy place so important for all those devoted to the monk from Pietrelcina.

-It was an important stop even for me, especially after having been in Assisi and at the Eremo delle Carceri of San Francesco a few days earlier, the other brother great example of humility.
+It was an important stop even for me, especially since a few days earlier I visited Assisi and the Eremo delle Carceri of San Francesco, another great example of humility.

-Deep thinking and meditation are the words I could associate with the visit to the places where Padre Pio lived and received the stigmates, now valorized by the modern church designed by Renzo Piano.
+Deep thinking and meditation are the words I could associate to the visit of the places where Padre Pio lived and received the stigmata, now valorized by a modern church designed by Renzo Piano.

-After the visit to San Giovanni Rotondo, before going back to Bisceglie, I went to the beach in Vieste on the splendid Gargano coast.
+After the visit to San Giovanni Rotondo, before getting back to Bisceglie, I went to the beach in Vieste on the splendid Gargano coast.

-When I was a kid I used to spend the summer holidays there, camping with my parents, and there I learned to swim! :D
+When I was a kid I used to spend the summer holidays there, camping with my parents, and that’s where I learned to swim! 😀

 The 53 photos of the nineteen gallery describe the last two days in Apulia.